zjohn77/retrieval/README.md

 ## 1. Basic Idea and Key Benefits:
 ![alt text](diagram.png "Project Diagram")

 An [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-similarity.html)-comparable, full-text search engine using JavaScript that leverages advanced Natural Language Processing.
-The [BM25](https://nlp.stanford.edu/IR-book/html/htmledition/okapi-bm25-a-non-binary-model-1.html) ranking function at the core of this project is tunable to different types of texts (e.g. tweets, scientifc journals). **The key features are**:
+The [BM25](https://nlp.stanford.edu/IR-book/html/htmledition/okapi-bm25-a-non-binary-model-1.html) ranking function at the core of this project is tunable to different types of texts (e.g. tweets, scientific journals, legal writing). **Key features are**:

-* The JavaScript source code can be natively deployed on the server side to Node.js as well as on the client side in chrome extensions, single-page apps, serverless, React Native, edge computing, and many other applications.
+* The JavaScript source code can be natively deployed on the server side to Node.js as well as on the client side in browser extensions, single-page apps, serverless, React Native, edge computing, and many other applications.
-* The accuracy and versatility of BM25 comes from being able to [tune its parameters](https://www.elastic.co/blog/practical-bm25-part-3-considerations-for-picking-b-and-k1-in-elasticsearch) to specific types of documents (e.g. tweets, scientific journals, legal writing).
+* The accuracy and versatility of BM25 comes from being able to [tune its parameters](https://www.elastic.co/blog/practical-bm25-part-3-considerations-for-picking-b-and-k1-in-elasticsearch) to specific types of documents.
 * Separates offline indexing from the time-sensitive online search.
 * Each individual NLP component, like the stemmer or the stopword list, is pluggable and carefully researched to keep at the bleeding edge.
 (For example, the stopword list is a confluence of the best words from three authoritative stopword lists: the Stanford CoreNLP, Journal of Machine Learning Research, and NLTK.)
 * Dockerfile and [Docker image](https://hub.docker.com/r/jj232/retrieval) are available.
 Conveniently tryout the module.